figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_SCAFFOLD.md

 ## 💻 Install the Graph CLI

 In a code editor, a subgraph will be a folder with a few different folders and files.
-Usually we'd use the CLI to initiate a Graph project that sets up those files/folders for us, but the abiltiy to run `graph init` is currently not available for NEAR.
+Usually we'd use the CLI to initiate a Graph project that sets up those files/folders for us, but the ability to run `graph init` is currently not available for NEAR.
 So we'll need to scaffold out our project differently.

 We will need The Graph Cli installed to generate, build, and deploy the subgraphs to the Hosted Service.
 Install the CLI by running: